 What type of events work well on LinkedIn?
 Now that you've got your tech properly set up, it's time to build out your content strategy.
 You can use live events to accomplish many goals, but we've outlined the top content ideas event marketers are seeing success with on our platform here.

 Most of these use cases work well across both in-person and virtual events.
 Community and brand building events Sharing knowledge and teaching your audience works well in the events context.
-Examples here include engagementfocused events, like fireside chats or "Ask Me Anything" sessions with c-suite members, influencer interviews or panels, or discussions that allow you to deliver insights & analysis your organization is uniquely positioned to provide.
+Examples here include engagement-focused events, like fireside chats or "Ask Me Anything" sessions with C-suite members, influencer interviews or panels, or discussions that allow you to deliver insights & analysis your organization is uniquely positioned to provide. ✓ Targeted-audience events These are events targeting specific companies, verticals, job functions, or regions/languages.
+Examples include account based marketing events, verticalized events, and product demos to specific functions.